SuperOfficeDocs/superoffice-docs/docs/ai-services/configuration-ai/getting-started.md

 > [!NOTE]
 > There is a limit on 5000 requests.
 If the selection is larger, we only analyze the first 5000 requests.

-## Step 2 - Choose the selection of request to use for analysis
+## Step 2 - Choose the selection of requests to use for analysis

 > [!NOTE]
 > You must have created a selection of the request in the Sales client before continuing.
 See step 1 above.